rajayarli/Kim-Iskon/content/project/Vrksasana/index.md

 ---
-title: Vrksasana
+title: Holy Vrinda (64cm by 52cm) Embroidery and Patchwork)
-summary: Vrksasana (44cm by 32cm) — Embroidery and patchwork.
-This piece depicts the Vṛkṣāsana (Tree Pose), a yogic posture symbolising balance, rootedness, and spiritual growth.
+summary:  Vrinda Devi, also known as Tulasi, is the goddess of devotion and the guardian of rindavan’s sacred forests.
+She lovingly arranges Radha and Krishna’s pastimes, ensuring the groves bloom with divine beauty.
 tags:
   - Textile
   - Devotion